untillpro/scm4j/scm4j-releaser/README.md

 # Overview

 Tool to manage projects which are represented by many components, each component has its own repository (multi-repository configuration).
-It  detectes changes in repositories, build new components versions and actualize dependency lists.
+It  detectes changes in repositories, builds new components versions and actualizes dependency lists.

 # Terms